jumiba/Projet7/src/Readme.txt

 This site was made with "create react app", "react router" and "sass".

-For simplify the structure, The 2 main in js and in sass parts have been structured with 6 parts:
+For simplify the structure, The 2 main "js" and "sass" parts have been structured with 6 parts:

 - base: contains the files that define the foundations, the standards applied to the site;
 - assets: contains imported files such as images;